DORA: A Scalable Asynchronous Reinforcement Learning System for Language Model Training: DORA Design

-\item \textbf{Staleness-aware data supplementation} To control data staleness and ensure C3 compliance, the orchestrator prioritizes the latest policy version for proactive data injection, dispatching supplemental prompts until the $RBS$ is fully met.
+As illustrated in Figure~\ref{fig:load_balance}, each re-balancing cycle executes three coordinated operations: \begin{itemize}[leftmargin=1.2em, itemsep=2pt] \item \textbf{Resource partitioning plan.} The orchestrator assesses the distribution of active and pending requests across all maintained versions $W$ to produce a migration plan.
+It computes the target DP group count for each version $w \in W$ proportional to its current workload, preventing resources from being stranded on legacy versions with dwindling tasks.
+This addresses the inter-instance data skewness identified in Section~\ref{sec:longtail}. \item \textbf{P2P weight update and request migration.} Once the migration plan is determined, the orchestrator generates a mapping from the current partition to the target partition.
+For each version whose allocation changes, it leverages P2P weight transfers to rescale the DP groups---decrease the legacy versions and increase the latest one.
+Active requests on re-assigned nodes are migrated to their new DP groups with execution states fully preserved via KV-Cache reuse (Section~\ref{sec:KV Cache Reuse}).
+Notably, no trajectory is abandoned during this process. \item \textbf{Staleness-aware data supplementation.} To control data staleness within the configured bound, the orchestrator prioritizes the latest policy version for proactive data injection, dispatching supplemental prompts until the $RBS$ is fully met.
 This strategy maximizes sample freshness by ensuring that the majority of new trajectories are generated using the most recent model weights.
 Subsequently, to maintain high-watermark utilization across the cluster, the orchestrator performs opportunistic data injection following the request migration phase.
 Legacy versions are only supplemented with sufficient prompts to fill their residual idle slots.
-This tiered injection approach effectively saturates all rollout instances while preventing the over-production of stale trajectories, striking an optimal balance between hardware occupancy and algorithmic freshness. \end{itemize}
+This tiered injection approach effectively saturates all rollout instances while preventing the over-production of stale trajectories, striking an optimal balance between hardware occupancy and algorithmic freshness. \end{itemize} This optimization cycle exemplifies algorithm-system co-design: \textbf{Proportional Resource Partitioning} resolves the resource fragmentation inherent in multi-version rollout; \textbf{Request Migration} preserves trajectory execution state without abandoning any sampled trajectory; and \textbf{Staleness-Aware Data Supplementation} ensures high hardware occupancy within the staleness bound.